A peek at Lululemon Athletica Inc. (LULU): Who has invested in It?

 Lululemon Athletica Inc. (LULU): Who are the competitors?

-The company’s main competitors (and peers) include NIKE Inc. (NKE) that is 52.29% higher over the past 12 months.
-Short interest in the company’s stock has fallen -1.9% from the last report on Jan 14, 2021 to stand at a total of 2.68 million short shares sold with a short interest ratio of 2.09.
+The company’s main competitors (and peers) include NIKE Inc. (NKE) that is 68.08% higher over the past 12 months.
+Short interest in the company’s stock has risen 15.15% from the last report on Jan 28, 2021 to stand at a total of 2.52 million short shares sold with a short interest ratio of 2.33.